telefonicaid/iot-activation/tutorials/BP_IPsec.md

 ## 5. Create 2 VPN Connection

-You must create a VPN connection for each of the two customer gateways corresponding to Telefonica's two encryption devices.
+You must create a VPN connection for each of the two customer gateways corresponding to Telefónica's two encryption devices.

 Go to **VPC Dashboard / Virtual Private Network (VPN)  / Site-to-Site VPN /** Select: **Create VPN Connection**